-The goal of Green Harbor Financial is to help individuals and families accumulate, preserve, and effectively distribute wealth; to help manage tax liability and portfolio volatility; and to provide an integrated approach to their financial lives.
-The clear advantage of working with an independent financial consultant lies in the range of strategies, services and products that can be utilized, to help any particular client best address their needs.
+The goals of Green Harbor Financial is to help individuals and families accumulate, preserve, and effectively distribute wealth; to help manage tax liability and portfolio volatility; and to provide an integrated approach to their financial lives.
+The clear advantage of working with an independent financial consultant lies in the range of strategies, services, and products that can be utilized to help clients best address their needs.

 - Investment Advice.
 It is more important than ever to get good investment guidance, regardless of the size of your accounts.
-Clients are able to have whatever type of investment account best suits their needs (fee-only, taxable, retirement, trust, etc).
+Clients are able to have the type of investment account that best suits their needs (fee-only, taxable, retirement, trust, etc.).

 - Portfolio Review.
 An analysis of your current investments, showing specific investments and overall portfolio balance, in an easy-to-understand format.

 - Annuity Review.
 Annuities are evolving at a rapid rate, with living benefits (e.g., step-ups and lifetime income) and death benefits getting better all the time.
 Older annuities often do not provide the same range of benefits.